jedisct1/libsodium-doc/commercial-support.md

 * Custom builds, optimized for your hardware and your applications.
 * Porting these applications and libraries to new architectures.
 * Custom additions.
-* Help with compliance requirements
+* Help with compliance requirements.
 * Consulting and training services.

 _\(Please submit a pull request if you want your company added to that list\)_